Yandex Cloud

 • Restoring a cluster from a snapshot

-Managed Service for OpenSearch enables you to create index backups using both Yandex Cloud tools and the OpenSearch snapshot mechanism.
-For more information about snapshots, see the OpenSearch documentation.
+Managed Service for OpenSearch enables you to create index backups using both the Yandex Cloud tools and the OpenSearch snapshot mechanism.
+For more information about snapshots, see the relevant OpenSearch article.

 Creating backups with Yandex Cloud toolsCreating backups with Yandex Cloud tools

-You can create backups and restore clusters from existing backups.
+You can create backups and use the existing backups to restore clusters.

 Managed Service for OpenSearch also creates automatic hourly backups.